1. Why use this guide?

 a reference like RA 767/46 1 LD refers to 'residuary accounts' (in this example 767 refers to the folio number and 46 refers to the year 1846).
 Most of these have been destroyed, although a few still survive in IR 19.
 To find them, use the Advanced search option in our catalogue.
 Enter the keyword 'will' or 'administration', the relevant year, and 'search within' IR 19.
 There are some residuary accounts relating to well known people in IR 59.
 To find them, use the Advanced search option and search by name within IR 59.

 a reference like SA 85/120 refers to succession duty registers.
 To find them, use the Advanced search option in our catalogue.
-Enter the exact phrase "succession registers", the relevant year and 'search within' IR 26.
+Enter the exact phrase "succession registers", the relevant year and in 'search for or within references' IR 26.
 Find the file for the right letter and folio range.

 The registers are organised in ranges of folio numbers - such as 251-500 - so searching for folio number 276 won't pick anything up.